 At the first MariaDB Day in Brussels on February 2nd, Virgil Security’s CTO and co-founder Dmitry Dain presented a MariaDB demo based on the Virgil PureKit security framework that can protect stored passwords, PII and any other sensitive data even if the database had been breached – making it worthless to the attacker in the face of offline attacks (read more about security benefits in this blog post).
 Read more

 Time to renew downloads.mariadb.org!
 We are embarking on a long project.
 A large part of our user base mainly interacts with us through downloading new versions.
 Renewing MariaDB Downloads is the biggest-impact project of all of 2020, for that part of our user base.

 Projects like this often get launched when external and internal impulses coincide.
 Our users have asked for a more consistent, simpler user experience.
 Advanced users would like a programmatic interface (a.k.a.
 REST API) for part of the functionality.
 And the current codebase needs refactoring attention, as it has served past its best-before date.

-The MariaDB Foundation is pleased to announce the availability of MariaDB 10.5.1, the first beta release in the MariaDB 10.5 development series.
+The MariaDB Foundation is pleased to announce the availability of MariaDB 10.5.2, the second beta release in the MariaDB 10.5 development series.

 See the release notes and changelogs for details.